Peripli/specification/api.md

 ## Service Visibilities Management

-There are currently ongoing dicussions as to how platform and service visilibities should be handled in SM.
+There are currently ongoing discussions as to how platform and service visilibities should be handled in SM.
 TODO: Add content here.

 ## Information Management